What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 41. Have the dashboard validated: have some (critical) users validate the dashboard.
 Are the numbers correct?
 Is the design logical?
 Is it easy to use?
 Etc.

-42. Keep IT in the loop: make sure you keep IT regularly (and early) informed of developments.
+42. Keep IT in the loop: make sure you keep IT informed of developments regularly and early.
 After all, they need to start managing the data model and dashboard.

 43. Create a production environment: in consultation with the data engineer and the BI consultant, IT will ensure that a production environment is created.
 From here, users can access their dashboard daily/weekly and analyze the data.